kubedb/docs/docs/guides/memcached/custom-configuration/using-podtemplate.md

 $ docker build -t repository_name/custom_filebeat:latest .
 $ docker push repository_name/custom_filebeat:latest
 ```
-Now we will deploy our pgpool with custom sidecar container and will also use the `spec.initConfig` to configure the logs related settings.
-Here is the yaml of our pgpool:
+Now we will deploy our memcached with custom sidecar container and will also use the `spec.initConfig` to configure the logs related settings.
+Here is the yaml of our memcached:
 ```yaml
 apiVersion: kubedb.com/v1
 kind: Memcached